Carrigan Farms, LLC Logo

 Season Dates

-Opening sometime between April 10th and 20th, for exact dates, please ask Mother Nature.
-Hours are typically 9:00 AM to 6:00 PM.
-We recommend coming in the morning when it’s cooler.
+Opening date April 17th.
+Hours are 9:00 AM to 6:00 PM through season end in late May.
+We recommend coming in the morning when it's cooler.

 Pricing